 Brad and I had spoken a handful of times at this point – most of our conversations were somewhat contentious, but there were a few that weren’t.
 As naive as it was, I held on to the hope of one day having some sort of amicable friendship with him.

 Still, though, he never told me exactly what went wrong between us.

 Remember, earlier, though, when I mentioned that he never had a serious girlfriend before me?
 Several months in – when I was already catching feelings and getting all attached and shit, he told me that none of his prior “relationships” lasted longer than 4 months with the exception of a long term friends-with-benefits situation with a married woman 😵.

 I probably should’ve taken this as my cue to bow out, but he seemed so honest and genuine when he told me about it, saying that he just wasn’t ready for commitment until now.

 Since the breakup, a mutual friend has told me multiple times that he thinks Brad just got cold feet and that he’ll probably be a lifelong bachelor.
 I’ve come to accept this as the most likely explanation.

-Back to Tinder, though.
+Back to finding my ex on Tinder, though.